krys-ch/IMPACT_NMR/README.md

 ## Retraining
 If you wish to retrain the model you can do so using train_test_IMPACT_C.py / train_test_IMPACT_H.py.
 Here you need to change the path to high level and low-level calculation results.

+## Known limitations:
+Molecular size - any molecule that has more than 80 features created with ACSF representation will raise an error.